Black Lives Matter: 2014

 In 2014, Black Lives Matter demonstrated against the deaths of numerous African Americans by police actions, including those of Dontre Hamilton, Eric Garner, John Crawford III, Michael Brown, Ezell Ford, Laquan McDonald, Akai Gurley, Tamir Rice, Antonio Martin, and Jerame Reid, among others.

-In July, Eric Garner died in New York City, after a New York City Police Department officer put him in a banned chokehold while arresting him.
+In July, Eric Garner died in New York City after a New York City Police Department officer put him in a banned chokehold while arresting him.
 Garner's death has been cited as one of several police killings of African Americans that sparked the Black Lives Matter movement.

 During the Labor Day weekend in August, Black Lives Matter organized a "Freedom Ride", that brought more than 500 African-Americans from across the United States into Ferguson, Missouri, to support the work being done on the ground by local organizations.
-The movement continued to be involved in the Ferguson protests, following the shooting of Michael Brown.
+The movement continued to be involved in the Ferguson protests, following the killing of Michael Brown.
 The protests at times came into conflict with local and state police departments, who typically responded in an armed manner.
-At one point the National Guard was called in and a state of emergency was declared.
+At one point, the National Guard was called in and a state of emergency was declared.

 Also in August, Los Angeles Police Department officers shot and killed Ezell Ford; BLM protested his death in Los Angeles into 2015.

-In November, a New York City Police Department officer shot and killed, Akai Gurley, a 28-year-old African-American man.
+In November, a New York City Police Department officer shot and killed Akai Gurley, a 28-year-old African-American man.
 Gurley's death was later protested by Black Lives Matter in New York City.
 In Oakland, California, fourteen Black Lives Matter activists were arrested after they stopped a Bay Area Rapid Transit (BART) train for more than an hour on Black Friday, one of the biggest shopping days of the year.
-The protest, led by Black Lives Matter co-founder Alicia Garza, was organized in response to the grand jury decision not to indict Darren Wilson for the shooting of Michael Brown.
+The protest, led by Black Lives Matter co-founder Alicia Garza, was organized in response to the grand jury decision not to indict Darren Wilson for the killing of Michael Brown.